 headshot of Leah

-Leah is a radio & podcast host/producer, singer/songwriter, and a citizen of the Mille Lacs Band of Ojibwe.
+Leah is a radio and podcast host/producer, singer/songwriter, and citizen of the Mille Lacs Band of Ojibwe.
 Her work revolves around sound/music/voice and community story-sharing, with the mission to Amplify Native Voices.
-She currently lives in Grand Rapids, MN with her husband, young son, and country dog.
+She currently lives in Grand Rapids, MN, with her husband, young son, and country dog.

-She has spent fourteen years working in radio (and longer in audio & music) – engineering, producing, reporting, hosting, and learning from the best.
+She has spent sixteen years working in radio (and longer in audio & music) – engineering, producing, reporting, hosting, and learning from the best.

 In the media: